-In Korea, the Neolithic Age began around B.C.8,000.
+In Korea, the Neolithic Age began around 8,000 BCE.
 People started farming, cultivating cereals such as millet, and used polished stone tools.
 They started settling down permanently in places and formed clan societies.
-One of the most representative features of the Neolithic Age is combpatterned pottery, examples of which have been found all across the Korean Peninsula, including Amsa-dong, Seoul; Namgyeong, Pyeongyang; and Suga-ri, Gimhae.
+One of the most representative features of the Neolithic Age is comb-patterned pottery, examples of which have been found all across the Korean Peninsula, including in Amsadong, Seoul, in Namgyeong, Pyongyang, and in Suga-ri, Gimhae.

-The Bronze Age started around the 10th century BC on the Korean Peninsula and the 15th century BC in Manchuria.
-Historic sites associated with the Bronze Age are found in Liaoning and Jilin Provinces, China and across the Korean Peninsula.
-With the development of the Bronze culture, a society emerged in which the head of a clan exercised great influence.
+The Bronze Age started around the 10th century BCE on the Korean Peninsula and the 15th century BCE in Manchuria.
+Historic sites associated with the Bronze Age are found in Liaoning and Jilin provinces, China and across the Korean Peninsula.
+With the development of the Bronze Age culture, a society emerged in which the head of a clan exercised great influence.
 The strongest clan leaders started merging many clans into one, and these groups very gradually developed into early states.

-Towards the end of the 3rd century, the Qin Dynasty was replaced by the Han Dynasty in China, creating a period of social upheaval.
+Towards the end of the 3rd century, the Qin dynasty was replaced by the Han dynasty in China, creating a period of social upheaval.
 Many people moved southward to Gojoseon.
-Their leader, Wiman, acceded to the throne in B.C.
-194 and Gojoseon expanded its territory under his rule.
-By this time, Gojoseon had adopted iron culture, developed agriculture and various handicrafts, and increased its military strength.
-It tried to monopolize profit, while serving as an intermediate in the trade between the Korean Peninsula and China, taking advantage of its geographical proximity to China.
-This led to confrontation between Gojoseon and Han China.
+Their leader, Wiman, acceded to the throne in 194 BCE and Gojoseon expanded its territory under his rule.
+By this time, Gojoseon had adopted Iron Age culture, developed agriculture and various handicrafts, and increased its military strength.
+It tried to monopolize profits, while serving as an intermediate in the trade between the Korean Peninsula and China, taking advantage of its geographical proximity to China.
+This led to confrontation between Gojoseon and the Han dynasty.
 Han attacked Gojoseon with a large number of ground and naval forces.
-Gojoseon defiantly resisted the attack and won a great victory in the early stage of the war, but its capital at Wanggeomseong Fortress fell after a year of war, and Gojoseon collapsed in B.C.
-108.
+Gojoseon defiantly resisted the attack and won a great victory in the early stage of the war, but its capital at Wanggeomseong Fortress fell after a year of war, and Gojoseon collapsed in 108 BCE.

-Diverse artifacts, including human bones, stone objects, and jade and bronze artifacts, have been unearthed from the dolmens, although how such large stones were transported and built at that time still remains a mystery.
+Diverse artifacts, including human bones, stone objects, and jade and bronze artifacts, have been unearthed from the dolmens.
+The construction methods are hard to guess, and the existence itself still remains a mystery.

-Dolmens are often referred to as tombs, but it is difficult to make this claim with any certainty.
+Dolmens are often referred to as tombs, but it is difficult to conclude that they are.
 Yi Gyu-bo, a great scholar of Goryeo in the 12th century, left the following remarks about dolmens: “People say that the saints put the dolmens there in the olden days.
 It is indeed a wonderful technique (that enabled men to position such huge rocks in that way).”

 In the early 20th century, American missionary Horace Grant Underwood claimed that dolmens were not tombs but rather that they were put there for sacrificial rituals offered to the gods of the earth.
-A Korean folklorist named Son Jin-tae pointed to a folktale in which dolmens were believed to be the houses of witches (Mago halmeoni in local legends).
+Korean folklorist Son Jin-tae claimed it was an altar pointing to a folktale in which dolmens were believed to be the houses of witches (Mago halmeoni in local legends).